-Solving your chemical drum pumps dilemma with a compressed air operated drum pump
+Solving your drum pumps dilemma with a compressed air operated drum pump

-Chemical drum pumps, also known as barrel pumps or tote pumps come in many different models, designs and configurations, depending on the size of the container that is used to pump into or transfer liquid from.
-As many liquids are delivered or transported in 1000L barrels or 200 litre drums, a chemical drum pump can be used to empty these containers safely, eliminating the risk of spillage.
+Drum pumps, also known as barrel or tote pumps come in many different models, designs and configurations, depending on the size of the container that is used to pump into or transfer liquid from.
+As many liquids are delivered or transported in 1000L barrels or 200 litre drums, this pump can be used to empty these containers safely, eliminating the risk of spillage.

-In this article, we’ll be discussing a specific type of drum pump, the compressed air drum pump, and how it differs from other types of drum or tote pumps.
+In this article, we’ll be discussing a specific type of drum pump, the compressed air drum pump, and how it differs from other types of tote or drum pumps.
 You’ll also find whether we’d recommend this type of chemical drum pump for your application.